'It's crushing': California cleans up mudslide damage - NewsBreak

 Scientists say climate change has made the West warmer and drier over the last three decades and will continue to make weather more extreme and wildfires more frequent and destructive.
 In the last five years, California has experienced the largest and most destructive fires in its history.

-Firefighters were able to keep flames from crossing a key road and entering the town of Foresthill and cooler temperatures overnight helped keep it in check, fire spokesperson Scott McLean said Wednesday.
+Crews were able to keep flames from entering the town of Foresthill, fire spokesperson Scott McLean said Wednesday.
 He said some buildings burned, but the exact number won’t be known until damage assessment teams were able to canvas the area.

-Breezes were calmer on Wednesday afternoon and crews and helicopters knocked down hotspots.

-“It's trying to come back to life,” McLean said from his perch overlooking the fire.
-“But nothing like yesterday.”

-He said evacuations remain in place because of the unpredictable nature of the winds, which typically blow in the direction of several canyons in the area, which could rapidly spread flames if gusts pick up.

-The blaze 110 miles (177 kilometers) northeast of San Francisco was one of three large fires in the state and had grown to roughly 100 square miles (258 square kilometers), with 20% containment Wednesday, according to the California Department of Forestry and Fire Protection, or Cal Fire.
-At least 64 homes and other buildings have been destroyed.
+The blaze 110 miles (177 kilometers) northeast of San Francisco was one of three large fires in the state and had grown to nearly 91 square miles (nearly 236 square kilometers), with 20% containment Wednesday, according to the California Department of Forestry and Fire Protection, or Cal Fire.
+More than 45 homes and other buildings have been destroyed.

 The Fairview Fire was burning about 75 miles (121 kilometers) southeast of Los Angeles.
-The 44-square-mile (114-square-kilometer) blaze was 75% contained by Wednesday night.
+The 44-square-mile (114-square-kilometer) blaze was 69% contained by Wednesday morning.
 Two people died fleeing the fire, which destroyed at least 35 homes and other structures in Riverside County.

 Melley reported from Los Angeles.
 Associated Press writers Christopher Weber and Stefanie Dazio in Los Angeles and Ken Ritter in Las Vegas contributed to this report.